oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 </details>

-The H3 heading is useful to define specific subsections within the H2 section.
-If you are in doubt about information structure, take a look at different wikipedia articles for reference.

 # Transcoding
 I started my transcoding with a mindmap regarding the tensions between the Eastern and Western fronts.
 See image